Monday, August 28, 2023

 When All Else Fails, Read the Instructions

-Kaplan and I both recall a time when the tarot was believed to encapsulate ancient Egyptian wisdom.
+Kaplan and I both recall a time when the tarot was mistakenly believed to encapsulate ancient Egyptian wisdom.
 However, we concur that the true value of any tarot deck lies not in its historical origins, but in the universal accessibility of its content.

 A distinct hallmark of each EK card is the cartouche, split into three unequal sections.
 Its Major Arcana cards frequently bear four symbols in their upper portions, of which Kaplan elaborates on three: an Egyptian hieroglyph, an alchemical sigil, and a letter from a magical alphabet.
 In contrast, Minor Arcana cards exhibit a different trio in the upper section: an Egyptian hieroglyph, a Hebrew letter, and a letter from magical alphabet.